haniffalab/FCA_bone_marrow/pipeline_scripts/README.md

 This script was used to perform batch correction on all data and computes harmony corrected PC coordinates for an input scRNA-seq dataset.

 ### pipeline_4_logist_general_IG.ipynb
 For annotation confirmation of all single cell datasets used in this study, with fetal BM 10x data as reference.
+Written by IG and tested with input from SW/MQL.
 The notebook describes a method for integrating data by label transfering based on ridge regulariased logistic regression.
 This approach enables us to fit a model on the annotated training/landscape/reference dataset to predict labels of a new dataset.
 Logistic regression can (1) be used to classify samples, (2) use different types of data (continuous and descrete measurements)and (3) also be used to assess what variables are useful for classifying samples.

 ### pipeline_5_logistic_regression_alignment_IG.ipynb
 For Fig E1D, E5D, E7B.